xamarin/Xamarin.Forms.CarouselView/readme.md

 The number of projects required to build a Xamarin.Forms app for all supported platforms is reduced from 6 (Android, iOS [classic & unified], and Windows [tablet, phone, uap]) to 1 and also has a corresponding set of `MetaPlatforms`.

 ### Mobile MetaPlatform Tree
-The full "platform tree" for library, app, and test projects are shown below (compiler defines are given in brackets).
+The "platform tree" for library, app, and test projects are shown below. (compiler defines are given in brackets).
+See [MetaPlatform Hierarchy](#metaplatform-hierarchy) for another representation of the platform tree.

 ````
 ▌ all